Register a Company

-Deciding to open your own arborist business can be daunting.
-But with the right information and a good deal of hard work, it's more than possible to have a profitable business up and running in no time.
-We've compiled a few of the essential things you need to know as a new business owner to make the whole process run a little bit smoother.
+Deciding to open your own arborist business can be daunting, but with the right information, it's more than possible to get a profitable business up and running.
+We've compiled a few of the essential things you need to know as a new business owner that will help make the whole process run smoothly.

-As a doctor of trees, you'll need to have extensive knowledge of different types of plants and trees so you can correctly diagnose and nurture them back to good health.
+As a tree doctor, you'll need to have extensive knowledge of different types of plants and trees so you can correctly diagnose and nurture them back to good health.

 Before you start writing out a business plan for your new venture, it's important to think carefully about the services you want to offer.
-This will help you to hone in on the skills, equipment and qualifications that you need to have before you open.
+This will help you to hone the skills and acquire the equipment and qualifications you'll need to have before opening.

 Arborist services can provide all or just some of the following services:

 Starting a small business by yourself also requires a good deal of self-motivation, determination and hard work.
-You'll need need to know how to deal with all of the behinds the scenes stuff, such as finances and marketing.
+You'll need to know how to deal with all of the behinds-the-scenes stuff, such as finances and marketing.

-You don't need a graduate degree to become an arborist, but it can help you to develop your knowledge that little bit further.
+You don't need a graduate degree to become an arborist, but it can help develop your knowledge further.
 Saying this, most arborists start their career at a young age.
-Once you've gained your basic entry requirements for Year 10, you can enrol in a traineeship in horticulture/arboriculture.
+Once you've gained your basic entry requirements for Year 10, you can enrol in a traineeship in horticulture/arboriculture..
 For supervisory roles, it's recommended that you have a minimum qualification of Certificate III in Horticulture (Arboriculture).

 Here are some of the topics that will be covered in your course: